- 1 person: US$ 1.380 per person.

 During the months from January to April, it takes place the weather phenomenon known as Altiplano winter, rain season in the central Andes.
 Due to this, is is possible that the described itinerary is modified as follows:

-- The first night is not in a hostel in San Juan del Rosario, but in a hostel in Uyuni.
+- The first night is in a hostel in Uyuni.

-- The Incahuasi Island is not visited because this is in the center of the salt flat, place where there is the largest amount of water during the rainy season.
+- The Incahuasi Island is not visited because it is where there is the largest amount of water during the rainy season.

 Force majeure changes